agiledev-students-fall2023/4-final-project-manga-bookshelf/README.md

 - trending manga on the home page
 - following other users to see their lists
 - following authors to see all their works and possibly find
+- search for manga and other user profiles

 ## Member Information
 - [Christine Lei](https://github.com/Christine-Lei)